 I also volunteered at the Camden, City, Islington and Westminster Bereavement Service, where I provided bereavement counselling and I also volunteered at the Centre for Better Health in Hackney, where I undertook assessments and provided psychotherapy.
 I have provided short term counselling for students at London Metropolitan University.
 I volunteered at the Highgate Day Centre, Camden and Islington NHS Foundation Trust, a recovery service for people with substantial mental health needs.
 I am a member of the UKCP and the BACP and abide by their Code of Ethics.

 I do not provide therapy for adoption nor any related issues.

 I undertake regular clinical supervision and continuous professional development.

 Please contact me by email or phone to discuss any queries.

-I charge £70 per 50 minute session at the Barnsbury Therapy Rooms and £75 per 50 minute session at the City Therapy Rooms.
+I charge £80 per 50 minute session at the Barnsbury Therapy Rooms

 I have a limited number of low cost places for those on lower incomes.